princeton-nlp/CoFiPruning/README.md

 ![](figures/main_figure.png)

 ## Main Results
 We show the main results of CoFiPruning along with results of popular pruning and distillation methods including Block Pruning, DynaBERT, DistilBERT and TinyBERT.
-Please see more detaile results in our paper.
+Please see more detailed results in our paper.

 ![](figures/main_results.png)